ESP and Controls Technical Training Seminar

 Attendees are responsible for booking their own hotel room and coordinating transportation to/from the airport.
 A complimentary shuttle is offered by the Sheraton Suites Chicago O'Hare.

-- All technical information from industry experts designed to enhance job performance
+• Technical information and insights from industry experts designed to enhance job performance

 No, each attendee is responsible for reserving and paying their own hotel accommodations.
 Attendees are also responsible for arranging their own transportation to/from the airport.